Protesters clash with Ghana security forces over bulldozed houses

 In a related incident that night, 96 people sheltering from the floods at a downtown gas station were burned alive when it exploded, making it the worst disaster to hit Ghana in decades.

-Both incidents exposed the country’s aging infrastructure, making flood control an urgent priority for the government of President John Mahama ahead of elections in December 2016.
+Both incidents exposed the country’s ageing infrastructure, making flood control an urgent priority for the government of President John Mahama ahead of elections in December 2016.

 Mahama has also vowed to end crippling power blackouts this year.
 The government is receiving aid from the International Monetary Fund to restore fiscal stability and kickstart rapid growth in an economy powered by exports of gold, oil and cocoa.

-Residents said they opposed the destruction of houses and a decision to switch off electricity and water, and thus sanitation, to the neighborhood.
+Residents said they opposed the destruction of houses and a decision to switch off electricity and water, and thus sanitation, to the neighbourhood.